Neural Network-based Co-design of Output-Feedback Control Barrier Function and Observer with Input Constraints: Methodology

 \section{Methodology}

-In this section, we provide the methodology for solving Problem \ref{problem_2}, presenting the neural network architecture, the loss functions for the SOP problem, and the training process that ensures formal guarantees.
+In this section, we provide the methodology for solving Problem \ref{problem_2}, presenting the neural network architecture, the loss functions for the CBF constraints in \eqref{ROP}-\eqref{eq:ROP}, and the training process that ensures formal guarantees.